Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 ### Step two

-* Go to your [**Project settings**](https://docs.microsoft.com/en-us/azure/devops/project/navigation/go-to-service-page?view=azure-devops#open-project-settings) at the bottom of you side bar.
-You'll need to be part of the Project administration group or have enough permissions in order to alter the settings.
+* Go to your [Project Settings](https://docs.microsoft.com/en-us/azure/devops/project/navigation/go-to-service-page?view=azure-devops#open-project-settings) at the bottom of you side bar.
+You'll need to be part of the Project administration group or have enough permissions to alter the settings.

 * In the **Pipelines** section of the settings menu, select **Service connections**.